googleinterns/spacetime-sim-2020/README.md

    ```

 # Files in this Repo
-The files located in the directory Gilbert_code correspond to the edited files from the FLOW source code needed to implement our traffic light optimization methods and experiment.
-These files are located in different places within the FLOW source code.
+The files located in the directory Gilbert_code correspond to the files that interact with the FLOW's source code in order implement our traffic light optimization methods and experiment.
+These files are copied to different directories within the FLOW codebase in order to run smoothly.

+Note: The FLOW's source code files that were explicitly edited and are included in this repo and are namely;
+ - __init__.py located in [single_agent](https://github.com/googleinterns/spacetime-sim-2020/tree/master/Gilbert_code/single_agent)
+ - __init__.py located in [multi_agent](https://github.com/googleinterns/spacetime-sim-2020/tree/master/Gilbert_code/multi_agent)
+ - traci.py located in [simulation](https://github.com/googleinterns/spacetime-sim-2020/tree/master/Gilbert_code/utils_and_source_code_edits/simulation)
+ - train.py located in [training](https://github.com/googleinterns/spacetime-sim-2020/tree/master/Gilbert_code/utils_and_source_code_edits/training)
+These files overwrite FLOW's source code in order to ensure our experiments are able to run.

 # How to use example:
 This is a summarized guide on on to use this repo and run it's files (ensure your flow conda env is acticvated by running:  ```shell conda activate flow```).